Client: The Walt Disney Company | Time: 2008 – 2009 | Credit: Vehicle Concept Designer

 Tron Legacy is a 2010 science-fiction feature film, directed by Joe Kosinski, and starring Jeff Bridges.
 Daniel was tasked with the design of over 10 different vehicles, and is credited as Vehicle Concept Designer.

 He was contacted in 2008 by the director to work on this much anticipated sequel to the 1982 cult movie TRON.

-Daniel had never worked on a feature film before.
+This would become Daniel’s first experience on a US feature film production.
 After all necessary permits to work in the US were organized by Disney, and after the Art Director’s Guild approved his necessary membership, he immediately relocated from Berlin, Germany, to Los Angeles, where he joined the design team under guidance of both the director, and the production designer Darren Gilford.
-The team—a mix of leading designers with backgrounds in creature design, fashion design, architecture, set design and transportation design—worked for over 2 years on a look that later would make Tron:Legacy an icon in the sci-fi movie universe.
+The team—a mix of leading designers with backgrounds in creature design, fashion design, architecture, set design and transportation design—worked for over 2 years on a look that would make Tron Legacy an icon in the sci-fi movie world.

 Daniel appears briefly in the film in the End of Line Club scene.